Abhishek2063/Expense_tracking_backend_python_fastapi/README.md

     - Fetch detailed information for a specific role using its ID.
   - **Delete Role**:
     - Remove a role from the system by its ID.

+  - **Category Management**:
+  - **Create Category**:
+    - Define new category with specific user.
+  - **Retrieve Categories**:
+    - Get a list of all categories with support for search filter and sorting.

+- **Module Management**:
+  - **Create Module**:
+    - Define new modules with specific permissions and attributes.
+  - **Update Module**:
+    - Modify existing modules, including updating module details.
+  - **Retrieve Modules Permission**:
+    - Get a list of all modules with roles permission.
+  - **Update Module Permission**:
+    - Modify existing modules permission, including updating module permission.

 - **Token-Based Authentication**:
   - Implement token-based authentication to secure access to private routes and manage user sessions.